Trade (film): Plot

-When Jorge finds the house in Juárez where the victims were kept, they are already gone.
+When Jorge finds the safehouse in Juárez where the victims were kept, they are already gone.
 An American, Ray (Kline), also arrives to investigate the house.
-Jorge hides in the trunk of his car, revealing himself once they have crossed back into Texas.
-Ray decides to help Jorge to rescue his sister.
-Jorge learns that Ray was in Juárez to search for his estranged daughter, who may have also been a victim of the gang.
-They travel to New Jersey, where the victims are being taken and where an internet auction will be held to sell them to the highest bidder.
-At a rest-stop diner with Ray, Jorge recognizes the young boy.
-Ray frees him and forces the man who had purchased him to give him access to the auction.
+Jorge hides in the trunk of his car, revealing himself once they have crossed the U.S.-Mexico Border back into Texas.
+Ray assumed that Jorge was an illegal immigrant sneaking into the country, but after learning of his sisters abduction, he decides to help Jorge in rescuing his sister.
+Jorge learns that Ray is a Texas Ranger who was in Juárez to search for his estranged daughter, who may have also been a victim of the gang.
+They agree to travel to New Jersey, where the victims are being taken and where an internet auction will be held to sell them to the highest bidder.
+At a rest-stop diner with Ray, Jorge recognizes the young Thai boy the gang held captive.
+Ray frees him and forces the man who had purchased him to give him access to the auction before turning him over to the police.

-At a stop, Adriana and Veronica manage to escape.
-Veronica sees a policeman and tells Adriana to tell him what is happening, while Veronica herself phones her parents in Poland to tell them, but learns that her little son has already been taken by the criminal organization.
+The Brazilian girl OD's at a hotel and Manuelo and Alex pimp out Adriana and Veronica at various stops to acquire cash.
+At a stop, Adriana and Veronica manage to flee to a rural town.
+Veronica sees a policeman and tells Adriana to alert him, while Veronica herself phones her parents in Poland to warn them of her abduction, but learns that her little son has already been taken as collateral by the criminal organization.
 Adriana fails to tell the policeman, and during the phone call Adriana and Veronica are recaptured by the kidnappers.
-At another stop, Veronica commits suicide by jumping from a cliff, telling the kidnapper that he will pay for his sins.
-The kidnapper arrives with Adriana at a house where his boss keeps more victims.
-She scolds him for losing Veronica.
+At another stop, Veronica commits suicide by jumping from a cliff, telling Manuelo that he will pay for his sins.
+Manuelo arrives in Jersey with Adriana at a house where his boss, Laura, keeps more victims.
+Laura scolds Manuelo for letting Veronica and the Brazilian die.